osisoft/testing-content/content/api-reference/identity/identity-secrets.md

 <a id="opIdSecrets_Update Hybrid Client Secret (`v1-preview` path)"></a>

-Update a hybrid client secret.
+Updates a hybrid client secret.
 Only secret description and secret expiration date can be updated.

 ### Request
 ```text